Launchd: launchd

 These directories are all kept in the typical Library directories of Mac OS X.

 launchd is very different from SystemStarter in that it may not actually launch all the daemons at boot time.
 Key to launchd, and similar to xinetd, is the idea of launch-on-demand daemons.
 When launchctl scans through the job plists at boot time, it asks launchd to reserve and listen on all of the ports requested by those jobs.
 If so indicated in the plist by the "OnDemand" key, the daemon is not actually loaded at the time.
 Rather, launchd will listen on the port, start the daemon when needed, and shut it down when it is no longer needed.
 After a daemon is loaded, launchd will keep track of it and make sure it is running if needed.
 In this way it is like watchdogd, and shares watchdogd's requirement that processes do not attempt to fork or daemonize on their own.
 If a process goes into the background, launchd will lose track of it and attempt to relaunch it.

 Mac OS X Tiger, consequently, boots much faster than previous releases.
 The system only has to register the daemons that are to run and does not actually launch them until they are needed.
 In fact, the progress bar that appears during boot time is just a placebo application (named WaitingForLoginWindow) that does not really show anything other than the passage of time.

 The hardest part to manage during a launchd boot is dependencies.
 SystemStarter had a very simple system of dependencies that used the "Uses", "Requires", and "Provides" keys in the plist of a startup item.
 There are two main strategies when creating launchd dependencies on Tiger: IPC allows daemons to talk amongst themselves to work out dependencies, or daemons can watch files or paths for changes.
 Using IPC is much more subtle than the SystemStarter's keys and requires more work from the developer, but it may lead to cleaner and quicker startups.
 SystemStarter was still supported up to OS X Mountain Lion, but was removed in OS X Yosemite.

 launchctl

 In launchd, control of services is centralized in the launchctl application.

-On its own, launchctl can take commands from the command line, from standard in, or operate in interactive mode.
-With superuser privileges, launchctl can be used to make changes on a global scale.
-A set of launchctl commands can be made permanent when stored in /etc/launchd.conf.
-(A per-user ~/.launchd.conf file appears to have been considered, but is not supported in any existing version of macOS.)
+Originally, launchctl could take commands from the command line, from the standard input, or operate in interactive mode.
+With superuser privileges, it allowed the user to make system-wide changes, and commands could be made permanent when stored in /etc/launchd.conf.
+(A per-user ~/.launchd.conf file appears to have been considered, but was never implemented.)

+In later versions of macOS, interactive mode was removed, as was the ability to read commands from standard input, and the /etc/launchd.conf file is no longer supported.
+The reason given for these changes is security considerations.

+Today, launchctl works exclusively through command-line invocations and persistence is achieved through launchd .plist files in the appropriate locations (see below).

 launchctl communicates with launchd via a Mach-specific IPC mechanism.